ericoporto/ags-manual-wiki/DistGame.md

 You can make a "Loading..." style splash screen to be displayed while your game starts up.
-To do so, simply save the image as PRELOAD.PCX (must be the same resolution and colour depth as the game) in the game folder, and build the game.
+To do so, simply save the image as PRELOAD.PCX (must be the same resolution and color depth as the game) in the game folder, and build the game.
 It should then display while the game is loading.